-Through this website, you can offer programs offered by HealthSource RI, the Rhode Island Executive Office of Health and Human Services (EOHHS), and the Rhode Island Department of Human Services.
+Through this website, you can access programs offered by HealthSource RI, the Rhode Island Executive Office of Health and Human Services (EOHHS), and the Rhode Island Department of Human Services.

-The Executive Office of Health and Human Services (EOHHS) offers these additional programs-
+The Executive Office of Health and Human Services (EOHHS) offers these programs-

-Low-cost or free coverage through Medicaid is Rhode Island's Medicaid managed care program for families on the RI Works Program and eligible uninsured pregnant women, children, and parents.
-Members enroll in a participating health plan: UnitedHealthcare of New England or Neighborhood Health Plan of RI.
+Comprehensive healthcare coverage through Rhode Island Medicaid is available for eligible families on the RI Works Program, and eligible uninsured pregnant women, children, and parents who meet income criteria.
+Once determined eligible for Medicaid, members enroll in a participating health plan: UnitedHealthcare Community Plan, Tufts Health Plan, or Neighborhood Health Plan of RI.

-RIte Share is Rhode Island's Medicaid Premium Assistance Program that helps Rhode Island families afford health insurance through their employer by paying for some or all of the employee's cost.
+RIte Share is Rhode Island's Premium Assistance Program that helps families afford health insurance offered through their employer.
+The State will pay for some or all of the employee's cost.

 Non-MAGI Coverage Groups

 Medicaid group eligibility that is not subject to the modified adjusted gross income eligibility determination.
 Includes Medicaid for persons who are aged, blind, or with disabilities and in need of long term services and supports as well as individuals who qualify for Medicaid based on their eligibility for another publicly funded program, including children in foster care and anyone receiving Supplemental Security Income (SSI) or participating in a Medicare Premium Payment Program.